-The Cyclopes were huge monsters with frightening features which liked to eat human beings.
-They were leading a debauched life and their works were always full of force, violence and intrigues.
+The Cyclopes were huge monsters with fearsome features who loved to eat people.
+They led dissolute lives and their works were always full of violence and intrigue.

-In general, the Cyclopes had the fame of being great workmen and were assisting Greek god Hephaestus in constructing the lightnings of Zeus under the volcano of Aetna in Italy.
-The Cyclopes were also constructing thick walls, known as "Cyclopean Walls".
+In general, the Cyclopes had the fame of being great craftsmen and helped the Greek god Hephaestus build Zeus' lightning bolts under the volcano Aetna in Italy.
+The Cyclopes also built thick walls, known as "Cyclopean Walls".

-The Liberation of the CyclopesBecause of their dreadful features, the Cyclopes were initially locked in Tartarus, the depths of the Underworld, by their father Uranus, who was afraid that they were threatening his power.
-However, soon Cronus and the Titans released the Cyclopes, to help them beat Uranus, just to imprison the Cyclopes in the Underworld again when they gained power.
-Finally, Zeus and the Olympians released the Cyclopes one more time, and with their help they fought against the Titans in the Titanomachy.
+However, Cronus and the Titans soon freed the Cyclopes to help them defeat Uranus, only to lock the Cyclopes back in the underworld when they gained power.
+Eventually Zeus and the Olympians released the Cyclopes one more time, and with their help they fought the Titans in the Titanomachy.